 What produces money, identity, merit, scarcity, gender, normality, value?
 Not nature — machinery.
 Layers of stories, institutions, technologies, laws, measurements, habits, rituals, and feedback loops that generate what gets to count as real.
 The Means of Production investigates that machinery.

-THE ENGLISH DEPARTMENT
+READ THE DEFINITION →THE ENGLISH DEPARTMENT

 Language is not a neutral medium for transmitting thought.
 It is one of the primary production sites.
 The passive voice erases agents.
 Nominalization converts actions into objects.
 Metaphors restructure the economy of the self.
 The English Department investigates these moves as structural, not stylistic — not errors but operations.